adityasolanki205/Unified-ETL-DWH-MLOps-Pipeline/README.md

         run()
 ```

-6. **Filtering the data**: Now we will clean the data by removing all the rows having Null values from the dataset.
+1. c) **Filtering the data**: Now we will clean the data by removing all the rows having Null values from the dataset.
 We will use **Filter()** to return only valid rows with no Null values.
 Output of this step is saved in the file named Filtered_data.

 ```python
     ...